fdb/rustcarver/README.md

 ## Rustcarver

-Gets all images from the Safari cache on macOS and places them in "results".
+Finds all images from the "cache" folder and places them in "results".

 ## To run

-    cargo run
+1. Copy the cache folder you want under the folder "cache".
+2. Open the terminal and navigate to the project
+3. Type `cargo run` to run the program.
+4. Find the results under the "results" folder.